UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

  - Type `git status`
  This will tell you what needs to be staged.
- - Enter `git commit -a -m 'helpful meesge explaining what you did'`
+ - Enter `git commit -a -m 'helpful message explaining what you did'`
- - Enter `git push`  (If that doesn't work try `git push origin master`, and enter you username and password if prompted)
+ - Enter `git push`  (If that doesn't work try `git push origin master`, and enter your username and password if prompted)

  ### Turn it in

- When you’re ready to turn your homework in:
+ - When you’re ready to turn your homework in, then go to your own github repository online.
+Make sure it is up to date.
+(Have you pushed everything from your computer?)
- On the right, click `Pull Requests` -> `Create  pull request.`
+ - On the right, click `Pull Requests` -> `Create  pull request.`
  You’ll see a page which shows all of the differences between your version of the repository and my version of the repository.
 Just click once again on `Create Pull Request.`  You can create a message for the pull request.
 Something helpful like "[your netid] Homework 0” would be great.

  Click yet once again on Create Pull Request.

  I’ll automatically get a message telling me that you want me to load your repository.
 You can view it on the class repository if you want, to make sure it worked.
 You’re done.
 Now my work begins :)